Victims of Violence Wholly Day

 History of Victims of Violence Wholly Day

-Victims of Violence Wholly Day began in 1984 as a way to honor people hurt by violence and to call for peaceful change.
+Victims of Violence Wholly Day began as a way to honor people hurt by violence and to call for peaceful change.

 The date connects deeply with history, as it falls on the anniversary of Martin Luther King Jr.’s assassination in 1968.